Conceptual Site Models

 Our success as environmental professionals often requires making sense of complex scientific data sets at our sites to a diverse audience that may include risk assessors, earth scientists, remediation engineers, regulators and the public.
-Conceptual site models (CSMs) are a valuable tool for understanding and communicating large data sets, and for making good decisions throughout the site remediation process.
-The CSM provides a “picture” of the physical, chemical and biological processes that influence the transport, migration and potential impacts of contamination from its sources through environmental media to receptors within the environmental system.
-Conceptual site models help stakeholders visualize these complex interactions and create a common understanding for decisions and actions.
+The CSM provides a "picture" of the physical, chemical and biological processes that influence the transport, migration and potential impacts of contamination from its sources through environmental media to receptors within the environmental system.
+Conceptual site models help stakeholders visualise these complex interactions and create a common understanding for decisions and actions.

 Dynamic Models Evolve with Remediation Progress